 On the Nintendo 64, while the graphics are obviously downgraded versus the arcades or Dreamcast in many large and small ways, for the hardware the game is an absolutely incredible accomplishment!
 With some of the best graphics on the system, N64 Rush 2049 has always been near the top of my list of the most impressive-looking N64 games.
 Now, this game does require the Expansion Pak for many features, including access to track 6 and the Advanced and Extreme championships because Track 6 is too large to fit into RAM otherwise, in-race music (you want this!), some of the rims, and moving obstacles in tracks such as cable cars or fighter jets, so make sure to have one for this game; it’s pretty much essential.
-The graphics themselves look pretty much the same with or without the Expansio Pak, though, and they are as close to the source material as you could get on this system.
-The N64 version runs at a lower resolution, 320×240 interlaced; the N64 version seems to use a few less colors on screen, though this is a very minor difference; textures are lower quality, though they look great for the system; texture detail reduces noticeably a distance into the screen, so lines on the road will pop into higher focus as you get closer to them for example; the game runs at a lower framerate than it does on DC, though the mostly 30fps framerate is good for the N64 and the game sticks to that framrate well everywhere except for maybe Track 6, where I do think it might be a bit lower sometimes; it is missing some special effects, such as real projecting headlights on the cars on the night tracks and some cones of light coming out of certain buildings or the vertical connecting cables on the Golden Gate Bridge at the start of track six that pop in very close on N64 instead of being visible to the horizon; there are a few rare occasions where if you are looking into the horizon in certain tracks, such as tracks 5 and 6, where you may notice buildings pop in in the distance; and three and four player races in race mode have been removed, though stunt and battle modes are still available for up to four players.
+The graphics themselves look pretty much the same with or without the Expansion Pak, though, and they are as close to the source material as you could get on this system.
+Here is a list of all graphical differences I have noticed between the N64 and Dreamcast versions of the game: the N64 version runs at a lower resolution, 320×240 interlaced; the N64 version seems to use a few less colors on screen, though this is a very minor difference; textures are lower quality, though they look great for the system; texture detail reduces noticeably a distance into the screen, so lines on the road will pop into higher focus as you get closer to them for example; the game runs at a lower framerate than it does on DC, though the mostly 30fps framerate is good for the N64 and the game sticks to that framerate well everywhere except for Track 6, where I think it is lower sometimes; the N64 version is missing some special effects, such as real projecting headlights on the cars on the night tracks and some cones of light coming out of certain buildings or the vertical connecting cables on the Golden Gate Bridge at the start of track six that pop in very close on N64 instead of being visible to the horizon; there are a few rare occasions where if you are looking into the horizon in certain tracks, such as tracks 5 and 6, where you may notice buildings pop in in the distance; and three and four player races in race mode have been removed, though stunt and battle modes are still available for up to four players.

 There are also a few other very minor changes, but otherwise N64 Rush 2049 is the exact same game as it is on Dreamcast.
 That may seem like a lot of changes, but considering that this is a previous-gen port of a game designed for more powerful hardware, it’s really not.
 This isn’t an N64 game up-ported to the Dreamcast, like Star Wars Episode I Racer, it’s a DC/arcade game down-ported to the N64… and the N64 version is every bit as good, or better, than games made for the N64 first like Episode I Racer or Rayman 2!
-And if you compare this game to Atari Games/Midway Games West’s previous N64 racing games San Francisco Rush: Extreme Racing, Rush 2: Extreme Racing USA, and California Speed, the visual improvement going from those games to this one is stunning.
+And if you compare this game to Atari Games/Midway Games West’s previous N64 racing games, namely San Francisco Rush: Extreme Racing, Rush 2: Extreme Racing USA, and California Speed, the visual improvement going from those games to this one is stunning.
 Those games have pop-in covered by fog; this game has no fog except as a weather effect and you can see to the horizon in almost all situations.
-Those games have huge, blury textures; this one has some blur, but you can make out the textures much better.
+Those games have huge, blurry textures; this one has more detailed, higher-resolution textures you can make out.
+There is still some blur, but it’s reduced.
 Those games’ level geometries look somewhat simple when you look at it, while this games’ tracks are impressively complex.
-Midway and Atari Games did a spectacular job with this port.
-The game is not at the top of the list of the N64’s best-looking games, to be clear, it’s no Battle for Naboo, but it’s a great-looking game and one of the best showcases for the system’s capabilities.
+The list goes on.
+Midway and Atari Games did a spectacular job with this port!
+The game is not at the very top of my list of the N64’s best-looking games, to be clear, it’s no Battle for Naboo, but it is on the list.
+Rush 2049 for N64 is a great-looking game and one of the best showcases for the system’s capabilities.

 The game is as impressive aurally as it is visually.
 Rush 2049’s soundtrack, in its somewhat altered N64 incarnation particularly, is one of my all-time videogame soundtracks, and indeed the N64 Rush 2049 soundtrack is one I listen to fairly often.
 The game has a pounding videogame techno soundtrack, and I love it.
 Every music track on this cartridge is incredible!
 It’s a massive step up from the weird and sometimes mediocre stuff of most earlier Midway N64 racing games like Cruis’n USA or the first SF Rush.
 I like techno music a lot, and this is great.
 I also like how there is a song dedicated to each level.
 The game doesn’t just randomly play music while you drive, each map has a song that always plays there; this is a style I much prefer over newer racing games which just have a random playlist of licensed songs.
 You can set the game to only play one specific song if you want, though, by selecting that song in the Audio menu.
 This also serves as a sound test, but remember to return the setting to Default after using the sound test if you want different songs to play during races.
 The music adds significantly to the presentation.
 Most songs throughout have a strong main core beat and are very catchy.
 Indeed, the music is a factor in how I got hooked on tossing remotes like the ‘flying’ cars in the game; the music, particularly the Stunt mode tracks, fits perfectly with the high-flying, flipping gameplay!